robbiefontaine/starinnbridlington/content/about/_index.md

 description:
 ---

 **We are a table service only for the foreseeable future.
-Our customers are now able to sit inside as well as outside (20 tables).
+Our customers are now able to sit inside as well as outside.
 Up to 6 persons from a different household are permitted at a single table.
-Track and trace measures will be in place.
-Facemasks must be worn when not seated.**
+To protect both our staff and customers track and trace measures will be in place and facemasks must be worn when not seated.**

 For your information, at this present point in time, we have decided to operate as an adults only venue, this has been a decision made considering many internal and external factors, and one we hope you'll understand.